textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 BasicAuth.setPassword("YOUR PASSWORD");

 TextMagicApi apiInstance = new TextMagicApi();
 File image = new File("/path/to/file.txt"); // File | List avatar.
-Should be PNG or JPG file not more than 10 MB Integer id = 1; // Integer |
+Should be a PNG or JPG file not more than 10 MB.
+Integer id = 1; // Integer |
 try {
     ResourceLinkResponse result = apiInstance.uploadListAvatar(image, id);